cedarbdd/cedar/README.markdown

 Cedar works fine with OCMock.
 You can download and use the [OCMock framework](http://www.mulle-kybernetik.com/software/OCMock/).
 Pivotal also has a fork of a [GitHub import of the OCMock codebase](http://github.com/pivotal/OCMock), which contains our iPhone-specific static framework target.
+Cedar also references the Pivotal fork of OCMock as a submodule.

 ## Pending specs